Lerwick Power Station: Equipment

+with further engines currently in the process of being installed, these engines are to eventually replace the 6 Mirrlees K-Major Engines.
+The plant is operated by Scottish and Southern Energy (SSE), which also runs the islands' 33kV and 11kV grids.

 Load balancing

-The growth of output from wind turbines in Shetland has increased instability in the local grid (which is not connected to the national grid on mainland Scotland).
-SSE installed a 1 MW sodium–sulfur battery in a nearby building to ameliorate the peak loads. however due to safety concerns, the sodium-sulfur battery was removed prior to commissioning and the energy storage building was reconfigured to accommodate 3MWh of advanced lead-acid batteries.
+The growth of output from wind turbines in Shetland has increased instability in the local grid (which is not synchronised to the national grid on mainland Scotland).
+The 440 MW Viking Wind Farm started in 2024.

+SSE installed a 1 MW sodium–sulfur battery in a nearby building to ameliorate the peak loads; however, due to safety concerns, the sodium-sulfur battery was removed prior to commissioning and the energy storage building was reconfigured to accommodate 3 MWh of advanced lead-acid batteries in 2016.
+A 68 MW lithium grid battery is scheduled to provide grid stability by 2026.

 Replacement plan

 There are proposals to replace the power station at a new greenfield site north of the existing one.
-Planning permission has been granted for the development however the decision to proceed has been delayed by the proposed Shetland HVDC Connection, which depending on how it is implemented may make such a station redundant, or only required as standby, which would affect the type of plant chosen.
+Planning permission has been granted for the development; however, the decision to proceed has been delayed by the proposed Shetland HVDC Connection, which, depending on how it is implemented, may make such a station redundant, or only required as standby, which would affect the type of plant chosen.
+The 600 MW cable to Scotland was commissioned in August 2024.

 Lerwick District Heating

-There is an adjacent but district heating network see Lerwick District Heating and Energy Recovery Plant.
-However for a variety of reasons the rejected heat has never been used as a heat source for the network.
-This is unlikely to happen with the existing power station as it will be closed soon.
+There is an adjacent, but distinct, district heating network.
+See Lerwick District Heating and Energy Recovery Plant.
+Recovered heat from the cooling water of the most recently installed Wartsilla engine has been supplied to the district heating since its commissioning in 2021.